ultraodi/CHAT-APP/README.md

 ## Contributing

-We welcome contributions to improve the CUCHAT-APP.
+Contributions are welcome to improve the CUCHAT-APP.
 Please follow these guidelines:

 1. **Fork the Repository**: Create a personal copy of the repository on GitHub.
 2. **Create a Branch**: Develop your feature or fix on a separate branch.